 Modalità di verifica dell’apprendimento e criteri di valutazione

-Oral: the examination begins with a topic chosen by the student.
+The oral exam will be held electronically via the MSTeams online platform.
+The examination begins with a topic chosen by the student.
 The ability to make connections among all the issues proposed is required.
 Further, the student will have to try to solve formulation problems directly connected to the industrial productions.